CryptoBlockTeam/NCBComplexToken/README.md

 ### Token Systems

-OBL complex token is designed, based on monerium/smart-contracts implementation token system and implemented using Solidity libraries.
+NCB complex token is designed, based on monerium/smart-contracts implementation token system and implemented using Solidity libraries.
 A token system is a methodology which aims to separate the token into three modules, providing the means for composable and upgradable tokens, based on MVC industry standard.

 #### 1. *Frontend*